What is CLAT Cutoff?

 Your AIR is likely to be below 5000

-*based on students' feedback received till 3 PM, December 8, 2025
+*Based on students' feedback received till 3 PM, December 8, 2025.

-The actual rank may differ
+The actual rank may differ.

-CLAT 2025 Cutoff for Top NLU
+CLAT 2026 Cutoffs for Top NLUs

-CLAT 2025 Top NLUs Cutoff
+CLAT 2026 Top NLUs Cutoff

 University